 Maternity/paternity leave and FMLA

-Residents/fellows may take off up to 12 weeks per year for the birth or adoption of a child in accordance with the Family Medical Leave Act if eligible.
+Residents/fellows receive six weeks of Family Pay and may take off up to 12 weeks per year for the birth or adoption of a child in accordance with the Family Medical Leave Act if eligible.

 A resident/fellow who is adopting a baby or whose significant other is pregnant should notify the program director as soon as possible.